StephenBanbury/jekyll-blank-template/_posts/GAM750/2021-02-03-the-reality-virtuality-continuum.markdown

 The concept of the virtual Avatar is relatively new, but could this be analogous to costume and make-up?
 Is the idea of embodiment in VR so different to simply getting into character?
 These are natural questions raised by the nature of this project.

-In fact, is it going to far to suggest that **theatre IS virtual reality**?!
+In fact, is it going too far to suggest that **theatre IS virtual reality**?!
 When we create theatre, no matter what form it takes, it is a kind of Virtual Reality, in a form of its very own.
 If this is the case, then, as the human condition appears to need to create theatre, then does VR tap into something very similar?
 In the same way that video games tap into and immerse us into alternative realities, allowing us to become someone else or to experience something from another person's perspective, within a situation that is not ‘real’, but is an *alternative* to *actual* reality?

 # Virtual Reality is absolutely made for theatre!